vkakerbeck/tbp.monty/docs/future-work/project-roadmap.md

 ---
 # Tasks on Our Roadmap

 Here is an interactive view of our future work that can be filtered and sorted to find tasks that match your scope appetite, skills and interests.
 Click on the name to view the detail page for that task.
 Click on the any of the tags in the columns to filter the table by that tag.

+> [!NOTE]
+> You can contribute to any task that is not marked as `completed`.
+Even tasks that are currently `in-progress` usually benefit from additional input so please feel free to reach out to us about any task that peaks your interest.
+> For more information on the different fields and values, see our [future work widget metadata](../contributing/documentation/future-work-widget-metadata.md) documentation page.

 [block:embed]
 {